automaciej/automaciej/content/bio/_index.md

 whose members have since gone on to successful careers.
 These days, Maciej is most proud of his work with singer [Gaia Marenghi][gaia] and drummer [Riccardo Marenghi][ric].

+In 2023, Maciej was selected for a week-long intensive seminar with Grammy-winning mixing engineer Andrew Scheps at La Fabrique in France, a highly competitive programme run by Mix With The Masters, with roughly three applicants for every place.

+{{< figure src="Maciej_with_Andrew_Scheps.jpg" alt="Maciej with Andrew Scheps at La Fabrique" caption="With Andrew Scheps at La Fabrique, 2023" width="50%" >}}

+In 2025, he was accepted into a two-day seminar in Paris with Grammy-nominated producer and multi-instrumentalist Alissia Benveniste, known for her work with Mary J. Blige, Bruno Mars, Anderson .Paak, and Bootsy Collins.

 Looking ahead, Maciej is focused on original music creation, whether for himself or in collaboration with others.
 His dream is to write and release songs,